marco-2806/magpie/README.md

 ### Updating
-The helper scripts pull the latest changes and rebuilds just the `frontend` and `backend` containers with Docker Compose.
+The scripts pull the latest changes and rebuild just the `frontend` and `backend` containers with Docker Compose.

 - **macOS/Linux — refresh frontend + backend**:
   ```bash